shnitsel.analyze.spectra#

 Parameters:

-• interstate (InterState) – Interstate dataset with energy_interstate and fosc information.
+Interstate dataset or source for such data with energy_interstate and fosc information.

-• width_in_eV (float, optional) – Width of the gaussian smoothing kernel in eV.
-Defaults to 0.5 eV.
+• width_in_eV (float, optional) – Width of the gaussian smoothing kernel in eV, by default 0.5

-• nsamples (int, optional) – Number of samples/steps in the range of the energy spectrum.
-Defaults to 1000.
+• nsamples (int, optional) – Number of samples/steps in the range of the energy spectrum, by default 1000

 Returns: